pastagang/pastagang/blog/hierarchy/readme.md

 which leads to abuses, because human fallibility.  \
 in short, it's not a great idea to encourage that.

-but wait, I have no power so I can't reasonably be exoected to worry about it increasing without bounds?  \
+but wait, I have no power so I can't reasonably be expected to worry about it increasing without bounds?  \
-no. well, faie enough.
+no. well, fair enough.

 but